Princes in the Tower: Early writers

-More wrote his account with the intention of writing about a moral point rather than a closely mirrored history.
-While More's account does rely on some firsthand sources, the account is generally taken from other sources.
-Additionally, More's account is one of the bases for Shakespeare's Richard III, which similarly indicts Richard for murdering the young princes.

 Bodies

 Tower of London

 On 17 July 1674, workmen remodelling the Tower of London dug up a wooden box containing two small human skeletons.
 The bones were found buried 10 ft under the staircase leading to the chapel of the White Tower.
 The remains were not the first children's skeletons found within the tower; the bones of two children had previously been found "in an old chamber that had been walled up", which Pollard suggests could equally well have been those of the princes.
 The reason the bones were attributed to the princes was because the location partially matched the account given by More.
 However, More further stated that they were later moved to a "better place", which disagrees with where the bones were discovered.
 The staircase that the bones were found underneath had not yet been built, at the time of Richard III.
 One anonymous report was that they were found with "pieces of rag and velvet about them"; the velvet could indicate that the bodies were those of aristocrats.
 Four years after their discovery, the bones were placed in an urn and, on the orders of King Charles II, interred in Westminster Abbey, in the wall of the Henry VII Lady Chapel.
 A monument designed by Christopher Wren marks the resting place of the putative princes.
 The inscription, written in Latin, states "Here lie interred the remains of Edward V, King of England, and Richard, Duke of York, whose long desired and much sought after bones, after over a hundred and ninety years, were found interred deep beneath the rubble of the stairs that led up to the Chapel of the White Tower, on the 17 of July in the Year of Our Lord 1674."